Mark70117/MLND.P1.Predicting.Boston.Home.Prices/boston_housing.md

 Scikit-learn's grid_search.GridSearchCV [2] was used to generate a final model.
 GridSearchCV exhaustively searches the specified parameter space, max_depth from 1-10 in this case.

+In order for GridSearchCV to search the grid of the parameter space it needs to apply a performance metric it can use to compare one set of parameters against an other.
+This requires further holding out a validation set of points and diminishes the training set.
+Cross validation is a means of using data from the initial training set as both training data and performance evaluation data.
+In K-fold validation, the data is used one time for performance evaluation and (K-1) times for training.
+Thus the use of cross validation help maximize the use of the data.

+Cross validation also diminishes the possibility of overfitting that might occur is the training set was split into a single train and validation pair.
+If just one split of the data was done, anomalies might heavily skew the training or performance measure.
+With cross validation, the affect of anomalies are balanced out over the K validations.
+Even in the absence of anomalies, cross validation helps prevent overfitting that might occur if a single training set was used.
+The default value of K=3 cross validations was used.

-GridSearchCV also uses cross validation.
-The default value of 3 cross validations was used.
-Cross validation helps identify overfitting of the data and also GridSearchCV to find the sweet spot of in the tradeoff of predictive power and model complexity.
+Cross validation helps identify overfitting of the data and also helps GridSearchCV to find the sweet spot of in the tradeoff of predictive power and model complexity.

 ## Analyzing Model Performance